 The tax is $350 for each $1,000,000 of assumed par value capital (shares), rounding up to the next million if the figures is over $1 million, plus a $50 filing fee for the required annual report.

-Our default assumption at Capbase is that new startups should authorize 10 million shares of stock with a par value of $0.01.
-If a new startup has gross assets of less than $1.0 million, 10,000 issued shares and 10 million total authorized shares, the Assumed Par Value Capital Method would result in an annual franchise tax of only $400.
+Our default assumption at Capbase is that new startups should authorize 10 million shares of stock with a par value of $0.00001.
+If a new startup has gross assets of less than $1.0 million, 10 million total authorized shares—of which all 10 million shares have been issued—the Assumed Par Value Capital Method would result in an annual franchise tax of only $400.

 Essentially a flat rate levied for the privilege of doing business in Delaware, this serves to maintain your company's good standing in the state.
 Correctly calculated, Delaware’s franchise tax is amongst the lowest in the country for most companies and is an easy-to-justify piece of your incorporation costs.